idear1203/AtomicScala/README.md

 # Solution of "Atomic Scala"

-This is my solution for book "Atomic Scala - Learn Programming in a Language of the Future Second Edition"
+This repository consists of my solutions for the book titled "Atomic Scala - Learn Programming in a Language of the Future Second Edition"